nhsx-mirror/skunkworks-ambulance-queueing-prediction/README.md

 ```

 ## Getting Started
+Note that `Python 3.9.12` was used for this project.

 1. Create a new virtual environment e.g., `pyenv virtualenv 3.9.12 ambulance-delays-project`
 2. Activate your environment e.g., `pyenv activate ambulance-delays-project`